alldaygzchen/angularOld/readme.md

 - resolver: run code before a route is render
 - the alternative method is to load in the OnInit method
-- the resolver will always run when rerendering unlike component need to subscribe
+- the resolver will always run when rerendering unlike same component need to subscribe the route to rerender
 - passing dynamic data through route

 ```